-1. Activities behind the firewall initiated by insiders 2.
-Traffic that does not go through the firewall 3.
-Dangerous code (e.g., a virus) that is legitimately allowed to go through the firewall - A packet flowing through a router can be filtered at both the interface where it enters and the interface where it exits 4.
-New unforeseen threats - Packet filters are especially useful for catching source spoofing packets: - Packets coming from the outside which have inside source addresses - Packets coming into a host which have the loopback address (127.0.0.1) as their source address
+- Inexpensive to build since most routers have filtering capabilities. - Most routers can have two packet filters at each of its network interfaces, one filter for incoming packets and one for outgoing packets. - ▶ A packet flowing through a router can be filtered at both the interface where it enters and the interface where it exits. - Packet filters are especially useful for catching source spoofing packets: - ▶ Packets coming from the outside which have inside source addresses. - ▶ Packets coming into a host which have the loopback address (127.0.0.1) as their source address.